He’s beautiful, isn’t he?

-She’s also smart, athletic, a snap to train, devoted, telepathic, and my right-hand girl.
-In fact, she’s everything you could want in a dog — and more.
+He’s also smart, athletic, a snap to train, devoted, telepathic, and my right-hand guy.
+In fact, he’s everything you could want in a dog — and more.

 It’s the “more” part that gets most people into trouble.
 The truth is — for as beautiful and brainy as Australian Shepherds are — they aren’t for everyone.